Adjoint and coadjoint orbits of the Poincar\'e group: Classification of coadjoint orbits

-\begin{lemma} Every cotype, which is \emph{not} affine, is the sum of a unique indecomposable cotype, which is either the zero cotype or a nonzero $1$-dimensional cotype, and a type. \end{lemma}
+\begin{lem} Every cotype, which is \emph{not} affine, is the sum of a unique indecomposable cotype, which is either the zero cotype or a nonzero $1$-dimensional cotype, and a type. \end{lem}

 \textbf{Proof.} Let $(V,Y,v; \gamma )$ represent the nonaffine cotype $\nabla $.
 Suppose that $v=0$.
 Write $V = \{ 0 \} \oplus V$.
 Then $\{ 0 \} $ and $V$ are $Y$-invariant, $\gamma $-orthogonal, and $\gamma $-nondegenerate.
 Hence $\nabla $ is the sum of the zero cotype $\mathbf{0}$ and a type $\Delta $, represented by $(Y,V; \gamma )$.
 Now suppose that $v \ne 0$.
 Because $\nabla $ is not affine, $v$ is not $\gamma $-isotropic, that is, $\gamma (v,v) = \varepsilon \, {\alpha }^2$, where ${\varepsilon }^2 =1$ and $\alpha >0$.
 Since $\spann \{ v \} $ is $\gamma $-nondegenerate, its orthogonal complement $\widetilde{V} = {\spann \{ v \} }^{\gamma }$ is also $\gamma $-nondegenerate.
 Let $\widetilde{\mathfrak{f}} = \{ e_1, \ldots , e_n \}$ be a basis of $\widetilde{V}$ such that the matrix of $\widetilde{\gamma } = \gamma |\widetilde{V}$ is $F$.
-Then $\mathfrak{f} = \{ e_1, \ldots , e_n, e_{n+1} = v\} $ is a basis of $V$ such that the matrix of $\gamma $ with respect to $\mathfrak{f}$ is $G=${ $\left( \right) $.} Since $Y \in \oo (V, \gamma )$, the matrix of $Y$ with respect to the basis $\mathfrak{f}$ is $Y=${ $ \left( \right) $,} where $\widetilde{Y} \in \oo (\widetilde{V}, \widetilde{\gamma })$ and $\widetilde{v} \in \widetilde{V}$.
+Then $\mathfrak{f} = \{ e_1, \ldots , e_n, e_{n+1} = v\} $ is a basis of $V$ such that the matrix of $\gamma $ with respect to $\mathfrak{f}$ is $G=${ $ $.} Since $Y \in \oo (V, \gamma )$, the matrix of $Y$ with respect to the basis $\mathfrak{f}$ is $Y=${ $ $,} where $\widetilde{Y} \in \oo (\widetilde{V}, \widetilde{\gamma })$ and $\widetilde{v} \in \widetilde{V}$.
 Thus the tuple $(V,Y, e_{n+1}; G)$ represents the cotype $\nabla $.
-For every $w = \widetilde{w} + w_{n+1}e_{n+1} \in \widetilde{V} \oplus \spann \{ e_{n+1} \} $, the matrix of $L_{w, e_{n+1}}$ with respect to the basis $\mathfrak{f}$ is { $\left( \right) $}$\in \oo (V,G)$, since
+For every $w = \widetilde{w} + w_{n+1}e_{n+1} \in \widetilde{V} \oplus \spann \{ e_{n+1} \} $, the matrix of $L_{w, e_{n+1}}$ with respect to the basis $\mathfrak{f}$ is { $ $}$\in \oo (V,G)$, since